 As a marketing coach, this is not something that I talk about much, and yet it does come up.
 Both in client meetings and in my experience of just doing the work for myself.
 We have all heard the quote:

-” If you think you can you can
+” If you think you can you can,

 and if you think you can’t you’re right.”

-If we know this then why do so many of us use negative self-talk in conversation.
+That is thinking & feeling in action.
+We know this then why do so many of us use negative self-talk in conversation.
 I have noted in myself the use of negative sarcasm when commenting on the positive. “ It may be sunny now, but you watch out it will rain later.”
 Not that my thinking can affect the weather, but it does reflect the sensitivity of my well-being to an external event.
 I have come to see this as a defence; it is like we are building in defeat so we can feel better when the outcome we would like does not happen.

 I have worked with my head and thoughts for many years, my thinking and it can be a creative monster.
 It can tell me all sorts of bad stories that do not make me feel good about myself.
 I have discovered, given that I do not live in a war zone, that the reality is rarely that bad.
 I know from experience that everything works better if I believe it will.